Skip to main content

 Customization and special features

 Customization is key to meeting the specific needs of school foodservice programs.
-Polar King walk in units are made to order, with one-piece, weatherproof designs that provide superior insulation and durability.
+Polar King walk in refrigeration units are made to order, with one-piece, weatherproof designs that provide superior insulation and durability.
 Schools can choose custom exterior colors and benefit from units that can be relocated for renovations or expansions.

 By carefully considering size, installation, workflow, energy efficiency, safety and durability, school nutrition directors can rest assured they are investing in a walk in cooler or walk in freezer that meets their immediate needs while supporting long-term operational success.
 Contact Polar King today for more information or to get started on the purchasing process for your school!